 OFFICER | Full Time, Part Time

-Signals Officers deliver telecommunications services to the Canadian Armed Forces (CAF), especially the Army and command units.
+Signals Officers deliver telecommunications solutions and services to the Canadian Armed Forces (CAF), especially the Army and command units.

-A Signals Officer is responsible for the operations and maintenance of all communications systems that are not built into aircraft, boats or ships.
-They may be employed in policy development, project management, systems engineering and network operation.
-They work with command support equipment and systems that include:
+A Signals Officer is responsible for managing communication capabilities and the personnel who maintain and operate those capabilities.
+There are opportunities to be employed in policy development, project management, and network operation.
+As a Signals Officer you may work with communication capabilities that include:

 Signals Officers work in all climates, environments and circumstances, from the office-like setting of a base or garrison to service with an operational Army unit, both in Canada and on overseas deployments that may involve combat.
 Signals Officers may be deployed overseas on operations, or be posted to an international headquarters or to an exchange or liaison assignment in an allied nation.

 After enrolment, you start basic officer training at the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec, for 12 weeks.
 Topics covered include general military knowledge, the principles of leadership, regulations and customs of the Forces, basic weapons handling, and first aid.
 Opportunities will also be provided to apply such newly acquired military skills in training exercises involving force protection, field training, navigation and leadership.
 A rigorous physical fitness program is also a vital part of basic training.
 Basic officer training is provided in English or French and successful completion is a prerequisite for further training.

 Following basic officer training, official second language training may be offered to you.
 Training could take from two to nine months to complete depending on your ability in your second language.